SmartTokenLabs/TokenScript-Templates/autographNFT/README.md

-# ENS-1155
+# AutographNFT

-ENS ERC-1155 TokenScript Template.
+AutographNFT TokenScript Template.

 ## Features

-- **Information View:** Displays custom token information for an ENS name or Subname.
+- **Information View:** Displays custom token information.
-- **Renew View:** Enables the ENS name expiry to be extended.
-- **Update View:** Allows for records to be created and updated for an ENS name or Subname.
+- **Transfer View:** Allows for transfer of the token to another address.

 ## Development

 - Clone this repository
-- Change directory to `/ens-1155` and install dependencies `pnpm install`
+- Change directory to `/autographNFT` and install dependencies `pnpm install`
 - Start the project using `pnpm start`

 ## Build